When the Machine Chimes the Bell: Entanglement and Bell Inequalities with Boosted $t\bar{t}$: Analysis

 After identifying the $b$-tagged subjet candidate, one can select a proxy for the down-type jet candidate from the remaining two subjets.
 One common strategy is to choose the softer of the two light subjets in the rest frame of the top jet.
 This initial choice provides a spin analyzing power of about $\beta_\text{soft}\sim 0.5$~\cite{Jezabek:1994qs,Barman:2021yfh}.
 However, the spin analyzing power can be improved by selecting an optimal hadronic polarimeter, which results in $\beta_\text{opt}\approx 0.64$~\cite{Tweedie:2014yda}.
 We follow the latter approach.
 See Sec.~\ref{sec:pola} for further details.

 Since we have only one heavy hadronic particle in our signal event, namely the hadronic top quark, we study the remaining event reconstruction using a smaller jet radius.
 This suppresses the underlying event contamination.
-Thus, we remove all the hadronic activity associated with the successfully top-tagged jet and re-cluster the remaining hadronic activity by applying the anti-$k_T$ jet algorithm with radius $R=0.4$.
+Thus, we remove all the hadronic activity associated with the successfully top-tagged jet and recluster the remaining hadronic activity by applying the anti-$k_T$ jet algorithm with radius $R=0.4$.
 Jets are defined with $p_{Tj}>30$~GeV and $|\eta_j|<3$.
 We demand a $b$-tagged jet in the leptonic top decay, assuming a $b$-tagging efficiency of 85\% and 1\% mistag rate for light jets.
 This large $b$-tagging performance is in agreement with the HL-LHC projections performed by ATLAS~\cite{CERN-LHCC-2017-005}, which account for the new central tracking systems that will be in operation at the HL-LHC.
+Table \ref{table:cutflow} summarizes the reconstruction procedure that we have described so far, and the corresponding cross sections.

 The dominant backgrounds are $W + {\rm jets}$ and single top production $tW$ followed by other subleading contributions from $t\bar t V$, $t\bar t h$, $Z + {\rm jets}$, and diboson production.
-With a relatively high invariant mass cut and the signal selection criteria, ATLAS collaboration finds that these backgrounds are as small as $\sim 4\%$ of $t\bar t$ production~\cite{ATLAS:2022xfj}.
+With a relatively high invariant mass cut and the signal selection criteria, ATLAS Collaboration finds that these backgrounds are as small as $\sim 4\%$ of $t\bar t$ production~\cite{ATLAS:2022xfj}.
 With hadronic top tagging, the background will be even further suppressed in our analysis framework, resulting in approximately 2\% of the signal rate.
 This strategy, in particular, effectively mitigates the dominant background contribution from $W + {\rm jets}$.
 Refer to Appendix~\ref{app:backgrounds} for more comprehensive information regarding the background estimation.

 A simple approach to find the momentum of the leptonic top quark would be via analytic reconstruction.
 One can use the on-shell condition of top quark or $W$ boson to fix the $z$-component of the neutrino momentum.
-However, considering the finite width effects and the poor detector resolution for the missing transverse momentum, it frequently leads to complex solution.
+However, considering the finite width effects and the poor detector resolution for the missing transverse momentum, it frequently leads to a complex solution.
 To overcome these problems, one can scan over the three momentum of the neutrino until the on-shell conditions are met.
 Alternatively, one can attempt to find all three components of the missing neutrino via

 where $\sigma_t$, $\sigma_W$, and $\sigma_{MET}$ are the mass resolution of top quark, $W$ boson, and the uncertainty in the missing transverse momentum measurement, respectively.
 While the mass fits are very good, as required by construction, we find that the shape of angular distributions with the top quark momentum obtained via $\chi^2$ can significantly differ from the expected shape of parton-level distributions.